Panelák

-Panelák (Note: /cs/ /sk/) is a colloquial term in Czech and Slovak for a large panel system panel building constructed of pre-fabricated, pre-stressed concrete, such as those extant in the former Czechoslovakia (now the Czech Republic & Slovakia) and elsewhere in the world.
+Panelák (Note: /cs/ /sk/) is a colloquial term in Czech and Slovak for a Large-panel-system building constructed from pre-fabricated, pre-stressed concrete, such as those extant in the former Czechoslovakia (now the Czech Republic & Slovakia) and elsewhere in the world.
 Paneláks are usually grouped together, creating a housing estate (sídliště, sídlisko).

 Panel houses in the Prague housing estate Řepy.